Botox Side Effects

 - rashes at sites distant from the injections

 Avoid these adverse effects by using the lowest effective doses and precisely placing toxin into the platysma.
-But other than these, the only side effect you should notice is more attention form everyone from your friends and family to complete strangers.
+But other than these, the only side effect you should notice is more attention from everyone from your friends and family to complete strangers.

 If you do experience some side effects, you should consult your physician immediately.
 Often this includes weakness and a 'drooping' of the eyelids.
 For most people this is nothing more than a mild discomfort and the effects will usually go away in about a month.